stormalf/chibicc/README.md

     chibicc is a C compiler based on chibicc created by Rui Ueyama.
-     See original project https://github.com/rui314/chibicc for more information this chibicc supports vector, some extended assembly and int128 chibicc usage :
+     See original project https://github.com/rui314/chibicc for more information For now only x86-64 architecture is managed in the futue other architecture could be managed using llvm as backend this chibicc supports vector, some extended assembly and int128 chibicc usage :
      --help or -h print the help